BonganiChauke/Dirty-Cafe/README.md

-# Jupyter Notebook Project in VS Code
+# Dirty Cafe Jupyter Notebook Project in VS Code

 This README provides instructions for setting up and running a Jupyter Notebook project in Visual Studio Code (VS Code).